JRJurman/pico-socket/README.md

 # pico-socket

-A library for adding Online Multiplayer to your Pico-8 Games
+Server and Client library for adding Online Multiplayer to Pico-8

 This Project borrows heavily (but simplifies) the logic in Ethan Jurman's Pico Tiny Tanks - https://github.com/ethanjurman/pico-tiny-tanks